 “The Sultanate aims to be sustainable, all income is reinvested in the country and not poured into wars as elsewhere,” the airline executive says.

-“Members of government are traveling less and often not in premium classes, and most importantly, we don’t get any more state money.”
+“Members of the government are traveling less and often not in premium classes, and most importantly, we don’t get any more state money.”

 Gregorowitsch is the only Gulf airline boss openly admitting to receiving state aid.